What Is Byetta? When Is It Prescribed?

 Byetta Might Cause Life-Threatening Side Effects

-In October 2007, the U.S. Food and Drug Administration (FDA) issued a warning via Byetta’s packaging that the drug causes pancreatic complications in users, a potentially fatal circumstance.
+In October 2007, the FDA issued a warning via Byetta’s packaging that the drug causes pancreatic complications in users, a potentially fatal circumstance.
 In 2010, the FDA began questioning whether Byetta use causes thyroid cancer.

 The FDA has disclosed that it received 30 reports from Byetta users documenting that the drug caused acute pancreatitis, an inflammation of the pancreas.
 Byetta can cause infection, tissue damage, hemorrhaging, and cellular necrosis.
 If the pancreas hemorrhages, the released fluids can damage nearby internal organs.
 Acute pancreatitis can also be fatal.
 Of the 30 patients who submitted reports, 5 had suffered kidney failure.
 Others endured worse symptoms when their Byetta dosages increased.
 Most of the 30 patients’ symptoms eased after they ceased using Byetta.